subarna-manna/Defense-Performance-Security-Research/CloudSync & Performance/Overview.md

 - **Ongoing**: CNCF projects for edge (KubeEdge), satellite integration.

 This comprehensive design ensures high-performance synchronization across diverse environments, from data-center RDMA to satellite-linked edge.

+"Imagine a cloud that moves data as fast as a flash inside the data‑center and stays rock‑solid even when it has to cross the world’s longest links." - BL